 English Extension 1 Indicative Hours Year 11 Course Module: Texts, Culture and Value 40 (60 hours) Related research project.
 This project may be undertaken concurrently with module.
-20 Teachers prescribe ONE text from the past ar more recent cultures. nd its manifestations in one or Requirements Students select ONE text and its manifestations in one cultures.
-Students research a range of texts as part of the project.
+20 Text Teachers prescribe ONE text from the past more recent contexts.
+Requirements Students select ONE text and its manifestat contexts.
+Students research a range of texts research project.